ricefield/foodtrucksofsf/README.md

 This a full-stack app that I built for the Uber coding challenge.
 I'll describe the basics of the architecture here.
 Contributions are welcome ([see below](https://github.com/ricefield/foodtrucksofsf#contributing)).

 ### Backend
-The backend is written in Python, using the popular [Django]() framework, leveraging the popular [Django REST framework](http://www.django-rest-framework.org/) to build out the API and the [geopy](https://github.com/geopy/geopy) library to do geocoding and distance calculations.
+The backend is written in Python, using the [Django]() framework, leveraging the popular [Django REST framework](http://www.django-rest-framework.org/) to build out the API and the [geopy](https://github.com/geopy/geopy) library to do geocoding and distance calculations.
 [More detailed API docs here](https://github.com/ricefield/foodtrucksofsf/blob/master/API.md)

 Food truck data is fetched from the [DataSF Mobile Food Facility Permit API](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat?) and stored in a PostgreSQL database.
 The script for this is actually outside the scope of the Django project, in [fetch_data.py](https://github.com/ricefield/foodtrucksofsf/blob/master/fetch_data.py).
 In production, I use Heroku Scheduler to run this once a night to retrieve new data.